 How Much Does It Cost to Replace the 12V Battery in a Tesla Model 3?

 The 12V battery in a Tesla Model 3 runs most of the low-voltage systems in the vehicle (think windshield wipers, windows, and touchscreens), and just like in most cars, it does occasionally need to be replaced.
-Some estimates say replacement of the 12V battery should happen about every 3 years, and most Tesla service centers will sell one to you for about $100.
+Some estimates say replacement of the 12V battery should happen about every 3 years, and most Tesla service centers will sell one to you for about $100-$200 (with installation).

 The Model 3 uses a lead-acid 12V battery (with exceptions, see note below), and Tesla recommends that you replace it with the same make/model: AtlasBX / Hankook 85B24LS 12V 45Ah